cocos-creator/docs-3d-deprecated/en/scripting/ccclass.md

 | @string | @property(CCString) |
 | @boolean | @property(CCBoolean) |

-The following code demonstrates the declaration of `cc` attributes of different `cctype`s:
+The following code demonstrates the declaration of `ccattributes` of different `cctype`s:

 ```ts
 import { _decorator, CCInteger, Node } from "cc";